deixei/dx/README.md

 ./install.sh
 ```

+Restart your terminal

+Now you have dx command available

 This allows you to install the tools under /opt/dxtools, you can change the instalation path if needed.

+## reset configuration init

-Next step if to run the configuration for the user, start by making an initialization, to move the defaults to your user path.
+T0 run the configuration for the user, start by making an initialization, to move the defaults to your user path.

 ```bash
 dx config init
 ```